Skip to content

 What I believe.

 I don't believe AI will replace retail operators.
 I've sat in enough war rooms to know that the human who understands the SKU, the season, the customer, and the margin will always be irreplaceable.
-What I believe is that AI will finally give retail operators the tools they've always deserved — the tools that Fortune 500 brands spent hundreds of millions to build, now available to a 20-person team running a Shopify store.
+What I believe is that AI will finally give retail operators the tools they've always deserved — the tools Fortune 500 brands spent hundreds of millions to build, now available to a 20-person team running a Shopify store.

 That's the world TwoDots is building.
 Not hype.
 Not slides.
 Not another pilot that never sees production.